Stuartlab-UCSC/cluster-db/README.md

 ```

 ## Instance files
-Your config, database, and uploaded cell type worksheets ingest data will be in
+Your config, log file, database, and uploaded cell type worksheets ingest data will be in
 $CLUSTERDB/instance.
 If you want them somewhere else, make a symbolic link of 'instance'
 to point to your instance-specific directory.